dead-horse/weekee/README.md

 6. `goBack`: go back to the upper folder.
 7. `removeFile`: remove file.
 If in git module, when remove the last file in folder, the folder will be remove at the same time.
 8. `removeFolder`: remove folder.
+9. `readFolderAndFile`: Read a file and it's directory.
+The server side will emit `readFileReply` and `readFolderReply`

 And server side socket.io will emit these events: